kmax12/kmax12.github.io/content/posts/solar-economics.md

 To start, we need to pay the upfront costs of the system [^4].
 In my case, it was $47,000 for a 19,000 kWh system.
 Additionally, federal tax credits and state programs offset this initial amount.
 As of writing this, that is 26% federal tax credit and [SRECs][5] [^5] worth ~$64 per MWh of estimated production over 15 years in Illinois, where I am installing my system.

-As an aside, most vendors' proposals subtracted the entire Illinois incentive off the purchase price, ignoring that any amount you receive is likely [taxable][6].
-Although I don't expect my solar vendor to provide tax advice, this omission works significantly in their favor when presenting the effective system cost.
+As an aside, most vendors' proposals subtracted the entire Illinois incentive off the purchase price, omitting that any amount you receive may be [taxable][6].
+Although I don't expect my solar vendor to provide tax advice, this omission works in their favor when presenting the effective system cost.
 Therefore, I recommend that the user inputs the after-tax state incentive value to the model.

 Regarding the timing, the model assumes we receive the federal and state incentive value after one year, although they may come sooner in reality.